 A Bit of Background

 Of course experimenting and creating music with found sounds, as well as the use of invented notation, is by no means a new or novel practice.
 As composers in the early 20th century began to expand their aural palette beyond traditional musical instruments and musical structures by using found sounds and electronically generated sounds to augment more conventional ones, the need to find alternative modes of representation formed the basis for what we generally refer to as invented or graphic notation.
 In fact, this practice still continues.
 Found sound compositions continue to make their way into today’s concert halls such as “Kraft” written by Magnus Lindburg in 1980 and recently performed by the New York Philharmonic, and “Junkestra” written by Nathaniel Stookey, and performed by the San Francisco Symphony [9, 16, 20].
 In both cases various members of each orchestra scavenged local garbage dumps and spend time exploring the various pieces of garbage for “percussion instruments” that produced just the “right” sounds.
-[10][10]
+Not surprisingly the seeds for Tod Machover’s inclinations towards creating music using traditional western musical instruments as well as a greatly expanded sonic palette were planted in his youth by his mother [10].
+As a toddler, through his mother’s encouragement to find music within his house, he learned the basics of music composition.

+Each week, we set out on expeditions of her dvising, dicovering

+household objects that made interesting sounds that could in turn

+be combined to create new textures, emotions, and narratives.

+Then followed the task of making a “picture” of our new compostion

+so that we could recreate it the following week.
+I learned to invent

+music from these frist principles: sound, structure, score.
+[10]